jjvanzon/JJs-Music-Production-2020/README.md

   - [x] Remove silences at the end.
 - [x] Order of the songs
 - [x] Create account at EmuBands.
-- [x] Last check if the sound is good.
+- [x] Last check if the sound is ok.
 - [x] Publish on EmuBands / Spotify / GitHub